 Figure 1 showed a p-value between the daily reminder and the control group of less than 0.05, suggesting that daily reminders resulted in a statistically significant reduction in electricity usage.
-When the p-value is lower than 0.05 among all experimental groups, it means that the data is significantly different from each other.
-If the p-value is higher than 0.05 among all experimental groups, then the data is similar to each other.
 In Figure 2, it was found that the use of reminders did not affect custodian behavior.
 Figure 3 demonstrated that when infrequent reminders were sent, there was a statistically significant increase in everyday electricity consumption.
 This may be attributed to an external factor.
 In Figures 4 and 5, it was found that the amount of lights remained relatively consistent and had little effect on the total electricity consumption, further supporting that lights do not play a major role in electricity consumption.
 In Figure 6, it was found that there was a slight correlation between the amount of lights on and the average electricity consumption, meaning that when daily reminders to turn off the lights are implemented, electricity consumption can be decreased.
-Due to the small changes observed in the electricity consumption compared to the change in the lights, any effects on the lights likely had minimal effects on the overall usage of electricity.
+Due to the small changes observed in the electricity consumption compared to the change in the lights, it is likely that any effects on the lights had minimal effects on the overall usage of electricity.
 Figure 7 is an accumulation of all the electricity consumption throughout each day of the experiment, which compares the electricity consumption overnight to the whole day.
 It was found that changes in electricity consumption overnight correlated to the changes in electricity consumption throughout the whole day and made up a large amount of the total electricity used during the whole day, meaning that any changes affecting electricity use overnight might have similar and meaningful effects on the overall electricity usage.
-Based on these conclusions, it seems that reminders had an indirect effect on electricity consumption.
-Due to the possibility of a false positive, this study should be conducted in different schools of similar sizes and populations to determine if the relationship between reminders and electricity consumption is genuine.
+Due to the possibility of a false positive, this study should be conducted in different schools of similar sizes and populations to clearly determine if the relationship between reminders and electricity consumption is genuine.